jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_displaydevice_client.md

 ## Installation

+The Spotlight Client is installed by the Spotlight installer.
 The Spotlight Client is installed on a Windows server.
-For specifications see the Spotlight Enterprise Release Notes.

-The Spotlight Client is installed by the Spotlight installer.
 The Spotlight Client can be installed on the same Windows server as the Spotlight Diagnostic Server but does not have to be.

 ## Deployment

+### Spotlight Diagnostic Server

 The Spotlight Client connects to a single Spotlight Diagnostic Server or a federation of Spotlight Diagnostic Server.

-### Spotlight Diagnostic Server

-Address the Spotlight Client to a Spotlight Diagnostic Server.

-In a federation of Spotlight Diagnostic Server, select any Spotlight Diagnostic Server in the federation.

 ### Spotlight Cloud

 Use the Spotlight Client to Configure uploading to Spotlight Cloud.